Want to follow along with this writing? Sign up Today, it's free and easy

 I think making it rhyme is a poor suggestion, though.
 A poem can flow without rhymes.
 Just keep it the way it is.

-almost 3 years ago lynne silver said:
+about 3 years ago lynne silver said:

 ah, i really don't think you should make it rhyme.